YanzhaoW/Dockerfiles/hdtv/readme.md

 General notice:

-1. `docker` command in a Linux system, by default, requires the sudo permission.
-Please see [this instruction](https://docs.docker.com/engine/install/linux-postinstall/) to enable sudo permission by default when using `docker`.
+* The `docker` command in a Linux system, by default, requires the sudo permission.
+Please check out this [instruction](https://docs.docker.com/engine/install/linux-postinstall/) to enable the sudo permission by default when using `docker`.

-2. There are two images available from Dockerhub: `yanzhaowang/hdtv:fedora` and `yanzhaowang/hdtv:fedora_arm`.
-The first one is for machines with the x86_64 architecture, which is used by servers and most of the Windows PC.
+* There are two images available at Dockerhub: `yanzhaowang/hdtv:fedora` and `yanzhaowang/hdtv:fedora_arm`.
+The first one is for machines with the x86_64 architecture, which is used by servers and most of the Windows PCs.
 The second one is for machines with the ARM architecture, which is used by MacBooks with Apple Silicon and some Windows/Linux laptops.

-3. Commands to run docker containers are usually pretty long.
-Thus, it's recommended to create an alias to the command in `.bashrc` (bash), `.zshrc` (zsh).
-For Windows 11, check this [instruction](https://stackoverflow.com/questions/24914589/how-to-create-permanent-powershell-aliases) to create a permanent alias.
+* Commands that run docker containers are usually pretty long.
+Thus, it's recommended to create an alias of the command in `.bashrc` (bash), `.zshrc` (zsh).
+For Windows 11, check out this [instruction](https://stackoverflow.com/questions/24914589/how-to-create-permanent-powershell-aliases) to create a permanent alias.

-4. The `docker run` command below mounts your current folder to the `/data` inside the container.
+* The `docker run` command below mounts your current folder to the `/data` inside the container.
 If another folder needs to be mounted, add `-v host_file_locaiton:container_location` to the command.

+* Even though the docker desktop provides some functionalities to run the docker container, the following instructions are done only via terminals (PowerShell in case of Windows).

 ## Linux

 1. Make sure the docker engine has been installed.
-To install it, please check the [instruction here](https://docs.docker.com/engine/install)).
+To install it, please check out this [instruction](https://docs.docker.com/engine/install).

 2. Make sure the hdtv image has been downloaded and updated.
 For the download or update, run: